-- (6) The Agreement does not affect, and is without prejudice to, the transfer of personal data or other forms of cooperation between the authorities responsible for safeguarding national security. - (7) Ireland is bound by Regulation (EU) 2016/794 and is therefore taking part in the adoption of this Decision. - (8) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the Treaty on the Functioning of the European Union, Denmark is not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (9) The European Data Protection Supervisor delivered its Opinion [xxx] on [xx.xx.xxxx]. - (10) Therefore, the Agreement should be signed on behalf of the Union, subject to its conclusion at a later date. - (11) In accordance with the Treaties, it is for the Commission to ensure the signing of the Agreement, subject to its conclusion at a later date.
+- (6) The Agreement does not affect, and is without prejudice to, the transfer of personal data or other forms of cooperation between the authorities responsible for safeguarding national security. - (7) Ireland is bound by Regulation (EU) 2016/794 and is therefore taking part in the adoption of this Decision. - (8) In accordance with Articles 1 and 2 of Protocol No 22 on the position of Denmark, annexed to the Treaty on European Union and to the TFEU, Denmark is not taking part in the adoption of this Decision and is not bound by it or subject to its application. - (9) The European Data Protection Supervisor delivered its Opinion [xxx] on [xx.xx.xxx]. - (10) Therefore, the Agreement should be signed,